 AM: Bachas Beach, Santa Cruz Island

-Bachas Beach is found to the west of Turtle Cove.
-The sandy white-coral beach is a major nesting site for sea turtles.
-There is a small lagoon behind the beach where it is possible to observe flamingos and other birds such as black-necked stilts, white-cheeked pintail ducks and whimbrels.
-There are the remains of a floating dock and old abandoned barges used by the Americans during WWII to be found here.
+Bachas Beach, located on the west side of Santa Cruz Island, is a must-visit spot for wildlife enthusiasts.
+The stunning sandy white-coral beach is a significant nesting site for sea turtles, making it an ideal place to observe them.
+Additionally, a small lagoon behind the beach offers birdwatchers an opportunity to see flamingos and other bird species, including black-necked stilts, white-cheeked pintail ducks, and whimbrels.
+Furthermore, Bachas Beach has historic significance, as it has the remains of a floating dock and old abandoned barges used by the Americans during WWII.

-After the morning excursion you will be taken to Baltra Airport for your flight back to the mainland.
+After an exhilarating morning excursion at Bachas Beach, it's time to say goodbye to the Galapagos Islands.
+You will be transferred to Baltra Airport for your flight back to the mainland.

 M/C Galapagos Seaman Journey is an expeditionary first class catamaran that began sailing the Galapagos Islands in January 2008.
 She is an expeditionary catamaran offering superior comfort, size, style, and stability.
 This vessel, with a maximum capacity of 16 passengers, provides in each of its corners, areas for rest and recreation for everyone.
 For the adults who might want to relax and kick back, we offer a great bar and lounge area where they are served by our bartender who will be happy to attend to all their needs and desires whilst you relax.
 The M/C Galapagos Seaman Journey, another jewel from the well known Galapagos Journey Fleet, the perfect combination of adventure, comfort, service and excellence!
 Please note that on board spending money is cash only.